hexchat/documentation/script_python.rst

 Plugin preferences
 ~~~~~~~~~~~~~~~~~~

 You can use pluginpref to easily store and retrieve settings.
-This was
-added in the Python plugin version 0.9

 .. function:: set\_pluginpref(name, value)